The Colour and the Shape: Recording and production

 The Colour and the Shape was recorded over the period of two months, primarily at Grandmaster Recorders in Hollywood from January to February 1997.
 The band spent two weeks in pre-production the previous autumn, rehearsing the tracks and changing arrangements.
 Norton had his greatest impact during pre-production, during which he spent days with Grohl in his hotel room "stripping the songs back to their absolute basics."
 His role in production taught the band the importance of self-editing and gave them confidence to see "the larger picture in a song."
 Afterward, the band set off for Bear Creek Studio in Woodinville, Washington, where the first recording sessions for The Colour and the Shape began on November 18, 1996.
 Mendel described Bear Creek as "a converted barn with a salmon stream running through it".
 The studio was located on a farm and, for the duration of these sessions, the band lived in a cabin adjacent to the studio.

 Grohl, who described the sessions at Bear Creek as a "bad experience," decided to scrap nearly all of the recorded tracks.
 The band took a break for the holidays, during which Grohl returned to Virginia and wrote several new songs.
 He recorded two of these songs by himself at WGNS Studios in Washington, D.C.: "Walking After You" and an acoustic version of "Everlong".

 In February 1997, the band—minus drummer William Goldsmith—relocated to Hollywood's Grandmaster Recorders, which Mendel said was "a small studio that sometimes moonlighted as a porn set, and looked the part."
 For a period of four weeks, the band re-recorded most of the album with Grohl playing the drum tracks.
 Grohl's drumming started with only "Monkey Wrench", as Grohl and Norton felt the drums on that song needed more work, but by the end of the sessions recordings of Goldsmith's drumming remained on only two tracks, "Doll" and "Up in Arms".
 According to Grohl, Goldsmith's drumming had good moments, but his performances mostly did not fit what Grohl had conceived for the drum track, so the frontman decided to redo them himself.
 Goldsmith even asked if he should go to Los Angeles, but Grohl declined and said he was only performing overdubs.
 Eventually, Mendel told Goldsmith the situation.
 Grohl said that he still wanted Goldsmith as a member of the band, despite replacing his tracks, but the disgruntled drummer decided to leave the Foo Fighters instead.
-Speaking in 2011 about the tension that surrounded the Goldsmith's departure, Grohl said, "There were a lot of reasons it didn't work out […] but there was also a part of me that was like, you know, I don't know if I'm finished playing the drums yet. […] I wish that I would have handled things differently."
+Speaking in 2011 about the tension that surrounded Goldsmith's departure, Grohl said, "There were a lot of reasons it didn't work out […] but there was also a part of me that was like, you know, I don't know if I'm finished playing the drums yet. […] I wish that I would have handled things differently."